How to Wash Pillows: Full Guide and Expert Tips

 Here’s how you can keep your pillows fresh and spotless.

-Frequency for Washing Pillows
+Frequency to Wash Pillows

 However, if you’re allergy-prone or your pillow has visible dirt, more frequent cleaning might be needed.